Gandi/pyramid_yards/README.rst

 pyramid_yard
 ============

-A lib that create a "yard" attribte to the pyramid request after a pyramid validation of parameters.
+A lib that add a "yards" attribute to the pyramid request, containing every validated parameter using colander schemas.

-This lib has been inspired by colander.
+This lib has been inspired by cornive "validated" property, but the implementation differ.